CBD for Dogs: What Current Veterinary Research Can and Cannot Tell Us

 Limited and mixed.
 Three clinical behavioral studies as of the 2023 review; evidence base heterogeneous.

-Di Salvo et al. (2023; PMCID: PMC10347378) identified only three clinical studies examining CBD for behavioral outcomes in dogs — one positive, one mixed, one negative — which constitutes an evidence base too small and heterogeneous to support confident directional conclusions.
-A separate systematic review and meta-analysis (PMCID: PMC10540436), using GRADE methodology for osteoarthritis endpoints, rated the overall certainty of evidence as "very low" due to risk-of-bias concerns, imprecision, and inconsistency.
-While that assessment concerns a different clinical indication, the methodological quality rating reflects the broader maturity of the canine CBD evidence base.
+Di Salvo et al. (2023) found only three clinical studies that looked at CBD for behavioral outcomes in dogs — one positive, one mixed, and one negative.
+That is too small and inconsistent a dataset to draw strong conclusions from.
+A separate systematic review rated the overall certainty of canine CBD evidence as "very low" due to bias risk, small samples, and inconsistent results.
+While that review focused on osteoarthritis, the methodological concerns apply broadly to the current state of canine CBD research.

 Hunt et al. 2023: acute separation and car-travel stress